mevdschee/ws2api/README.md

 the 'ulimit -n' command to check the effective maximum number of open files.

 Note that the performance was never tested in Docker containers.
 Also Docker networking may have significant overhead.
-I suggest bare metal when possible.
+I suggest to use bare metal when possible.

 ### Statistics